 Tutorials are available for both shopping online and reimbursement requests

 9. How do I get reimbursed for my items not purchased through ClassWallet?
 Does ClassWallet need my banking information?

-- For a teacher to be able to file for reimbursement they will need to enter their banking information.
+- For a teacher to be able to file for reimbursement, they will need to enter their banking information.
+(If you are a return user, you will not need to reenter banking information.)
 ClassWallet does not have access to teacher banking information, as the input is done through our banking partner (the same type of back end as PayPal).
 They will do a penny test with the teacher prior to allowing a reimbursement.
-The information stays between ClassWallet's bank (Bank United) and the teacher's bank.
-The set up process takes up to 4-5 business days.
+The information stays between ClassWallet’s bank (Bank United) and the teacher’s bank.
+The set-up process takes up to 4-5 business days.
 The information only needs to be entered on the first reimbursement.
 Teachers may submit any number of receipts for any dollar amount throughout the spending period.

 - It is the teacher’s responsibility to ascertain that items purchased meet the District stated criteria for eligible supplies.
 If reimbursements are processed through Class Wallet and are an inappropriate use of funds, a payroll deduction will be made for the amount of the inappropriate use of funds.

 10. How is sales tax handled?

 In the ClassWallet marketplace, teachers will not be charged sales tax.
 When using the reimbursement tool, sales tax and shipping/handling will be reimbursed

 11. What can I buy with the Classroom Supply Assistance Funds?

 Chapter 1012.71, F.S., provides that funds appropriated shall be used to supplement the materials and supplies otherwise available to classroom teachers, and MAY NOT be used to purchase equipment.